All website design, text, graphics, selection and arrangement thereof are the copyrighted works

 Kathleen Kirk is a writer whose work appears online and in print in Confrontation, Menacing Hedge, Poetry East, Spillway, Waccamaw, and elsewhere.
 She is the author of four poetry chapbooks, most recently Nocturnes (Hyacinth Girl Press, 2012), and the poetry editor for Escape Into Life.
 She blogs about poetry, reading, and life at Wait!
 I Have a Blog?!

 Diddy Wah Diddy: A Beale Street Suite by Corey Mesler

 Reviewed by C. L. Bledsoe, The Lit Reporter

-CL Bledsoe is the author of the young adult novel Sunlight; three poetry collections, _____(Want/Need), Anthem, and Leap Year; and a short story collection called Naming the Animals.
+C. L. Bledsoe is the author of the young adult novel Sunlight; three poetry collections, _____(Want/Need), Anthem, and Leap Year; and a short story collection called Naming the Animals.
 A poetry chapbook, Goodbye to Noise, is available online.
 Another, The Man Who Killed Himself in My Bathroom, is available here.
 His story, "Leaving the Garden," was selected as a Notable Story of 2008 for Story South's Million Writer's Award.
 His story “The Scream” was selected as a Notable Story of 2011.
 His nonfiction piece “Thesis” was nominated for 2012 Best of the Net.
-He’s been nominated for the Pushcart Prize 5 times.
+He’s been nominated for the Pushcart Prize five times.
 He blogs at Murder Your Darlings.
 Bledsoe has written reviews for The Hollins Critic, The Arkansas Review, American Book Review, Prick of the Spindle, The Pedestal Magazine, and elsewhere.
 Bledsoe lives with his wife and daughter in Maryland.

-New Artists Added to the Galleries,
+New Artists Added to the Galleries, Including:

 The Prick of the Spindle online art galleries feature standing exhibits from more than 30 artists.
 Visit them here.